rjsf-team/react-jsonschema-form/docs/validation.md

 }
 ```

-Then pass your meta schemas as `metaSchema` prop to your to your `Form` component:
+Note that react-jsonschema-form only supports the latest version of JSON Schema, draft-07, by default.
+To support additional meta schemas, you need to install `ajv` and import them, then pass your meta schemas through the `metaSchema` prop to your `Form` component:

 ```jsx
 const metaSchema=YOUR_SCHEMA;